 What is Majestic Lake Financial?

-Majestic Lake Financial is a tribal lending entity that offers small personal loans via their online platform.
+Majestic Lake Financial is a tribal lending entity that offers small personal loans via its online platform.
 The company’s “Who We Are” page reveals that their target consumer is one with low credit that needs a flexible repayment plan.
 The company does not list the date that they first went into business; however, the Better Business Bureau (BBB) reports that they were incorporated in 2013.

 The BBB goes a step further by placing an “Additional Information” alert at the top of their review page.
 It states that Majestic Lake Financial has been found to be affiliated with Mountain Summit Financial, Inc., Golden Valley Lending, Inc., and Silver Cloud Financial, Inc. Potential borrowers may wish to take some extra time to check up on these companies as well.